Maserati Ghibli review

 Take it easy, and the Maserati is a mixed bag.
 Firm suspension fidgets and shimmies over bumps where the Jaguar XF feels stable and solid, while the sharp brake pedal also takes some getting used to.
 The car is great on a twisting B-road, but the rest of the time it’s too firm and unsettled to be a relaxing cruiser.

 To some enthusiasts, the idea of a diesel Maserati will be sacrilege, but the brand has done a decent job of integrating the 3.0-litre V6.
 While there’s a bit of clatter at start-up, and the engine is a bit noisy, when you press the Sport mode button, the Active Sound generator in the exhaust masks the diesel thrum with a pleasingly meaty rumble.

-The 271hbp 3.0-litre V6 diesel never feels as fast as the engine in the BMW 530d (it’s two tenths of a second slower from 0-62mph) and sounds a bit old school when you start it up.
-It revs smoothly, though. and delivers plenty of mid-range surge with an interesting exhaust note for a diesel.
+The 271hbp 3.0-litre V6 diesel isn’t as fast as the engine in the BMW 530d – at 6.3 seconds it’s two tenths slower from 0-62mph.
+It also sounds a bit old school when you start it up.
+It revs smoothly, though, and delivers plenty of mid-range urge with an interesting exhaust note for a diesel.

 In-gear response is good, but the eight-speed box has clunky shifts when left in auto mode.
 We’d recommend adding the £245 aluminium steering wheel paddles and taking manual control – the paddles are good to use and add to the car’s sporty feel.